devtron-labs/devtron/docs/setup/install/README.md

 You will need to be ready with following prerequisites before Devtron installation

-* A Kubernetes cluster \(preferably K8s 1.16 or above\) created on AWS \(EKS or KOPS\) or on AZURE \(AKS or KOPS\).
+* A Kubernetes cluster \(preferably K8s 1.16 or above\).
 Check [Creating a Production grade EKS cluster using EKSCTL](https://devtron.ai/blog/creating-production-grade-kubernetes-eks-cluster-eksctl/)
-* An Nginx ingress controller pre-configured within the cluster either exposed as LoadBalancer or NodePort.
-* 2 S3 buckets/ AZURE Blob storage containers for ci-caching and ci-logs and their access permissions added to the cluster role.
-You will need to put these in configs [here](./#storage-for-logs-and-cache)

 ### Introduction